thought-machine/gonduit/README.md

 func (c *Conn) ConduitMethodName(req Request) (Response, error)
 ```

-Some methods may also have specialized functions, you shhould refer the GoDoc
+Some methods may also have specialized functions, you should refer the GoDoc
 for more information on how to use them.

 #### List of supported calls: